RMIT-Ace/git-and-github/docs/branches.md

 ```

 You work on a branch similarly to when working on the main branch.
 Your changes
-are batched update from staging area into a current branch.
+are batch-updated from staging area into a current branch.

 Let's check changes from working area (against the current branch).